The 7 Deadly Sins of Expanded Text Ads (And What to Do Instead)

 If you’ve been advertising on the search network for more than a decade, it’s possible you’ve become unreasonably attached to your ads.
 Even if you’re a diligent split-tester, there’s probably copy active somewhere in your account that’s been producing conversions since before people hated millennials.

-This is largely due to the fact that, since Google introduced AdWords way back in Y2K, the format of text ads has remained unchanged: 25-character headline.
+This is largely due to the fact that, since Google introduced AdWords (now known as Google Ads) way back in Y2K, the format of text ads has remained unchanged: 25-character headline.
 Two 35-character description lines.
 Display URL.
 This continuity has bred a level of comfortability so profoundly couch-locked that advertisers are struggling to leverage the 47% increase in character count that Expanded Text Ads offer.

 Instead, as mentioned above, common practice has been to take pieces from an account’s most historically dominant (or at least relatively successful) ad copy to create what I like to call the Frankenstein ETA.

 While it can be argued that these Frankenstein ETA's are born of pragmatism and not a lack of creativity, their detrimental impact far outweighs any perceived benefit of time saved.
 Simply put, the “efficiency” of using grafted ETA's instead of generating fresh copy has the potential to adversely impact your account performance.